FAQ

 What should I do if my home directory is on NFS?

-You should place your jai storage on a local file system with the --storage=/local/path option (or storage /local/path in $HOME/.jai/.defaults), and you will need to use bare mode instead of strict mode in most cases.
+You should place your jai overlay storage on a local file system.
+You can do this with symbolic links, but it is easier to relocate the storage base directory with --storage=/local/path (or storage /local/path in $HOME/.jai/.defaults).
+You will also need to use bare mode instead of strict mode in most cases, so might want to add mode bare to your $HOME/.jai/.defaults file.

 The linux overlay file system implementation makes use of extended file attributes (e.g., trusted.overlay.origin) to record aspects of the correspondence between an "upper" changes directory and the "lower" read-only home directory.
-Unfortunately, these attributes cannot be set accessed over NFS.
+Unfortunately, these attributes cannot be set or accessed over NFS.
 Also, jai needs root privileges to create whiteout files for masked paths, and often NFS clients do not have root access to remote file systems.
+Fortunately, the "lower" directory can be on NFS, so you can use casual mode with an NFS home directory as long as you put the upper ".changes" directory someplace local.

 Why does strict mode not work with NFS?